Luffy's Peak - Attained! Fifth Gear: Production and broadcast

 "Luffy's Peak - Attained!
-Fifth Gear", alongside with the rest of the series, was produced by Toei Animation and is based on the manga of the same name by creator Eiichiro Oda.
+Fifth Gear", along with the rest of the series, was produced by Toei Animation and is based on the manga of the same name by creator Eiichiro Oda.
 It was directed by Tatsuya Nagamine and written by screenwriter Atsuhiro Tomioka.
 Animation for the episode was directed by Midori Matsuda and Keita Saitō, as well as Weilin Zhang, who was not credited.
 The episode is an adaptation of chapter 1044 of the manga, which is depicted in fifteen pages from pages 2 to 17.

 Nagamine stated that they were attempting to "do it just like in the manga" and expressed that animators working on the episode were "very enthusiastic", adding that he was being cautious with adopting it from the original version from the manga and expanded "beyond what they had initially imagined".
 He also said that "many people gathered around the world to work on Gear 5".
 Nagamine described the Liberation part as "breaking free from the laws and physics of the world" and revealed that despite the director questioning the transformation and having Luffy's voice actor Mayumi Tanaka to cut down the laughter for the character, she was able to exceed their expectations.
 A first look at the episode, showcasing Luffy's transformation, was released on July 21 during One Piece Day 2023, while an official preview after episode 1070 was aired the following week.
 A animatic of a scene from the episode was shown on August 10 of that year.

 "Luffy's Peak - Attained!
 Fifth Gear" was initially broadcast in Japan on Fuji Television and other channels on August 6, 2023, while the English dub debuted in the United States on May 5, 2024.
 The episode was released on the streaming service Crunchyroll.
 In Spain, Cines Filmax confirmed a limited theatrical release of the episode, starting on the same day as its release, and would contained previous debuts of Luffy's gears.